Phạm Văn Đồng: Later life

 In general, Phạm Văn Đồng was considered a staunch communist and a great nationalist leader, one of the most faithful disciples of Ho Chi Minh and a major figure in Vietnam's fight for independence and unity.
 He tried to maintain a neutral position in the various conflicts within the party, particularly after the establishment of the Vietnamese Socialist Republic in 1976.

-From 12 to 17 October 1978 Dong visited Malaysia.
+From 12 to 17 October 1978 Đồng visited Malaysia.
 Here he pledged Vietnam would not interfere in the internal affairs of other nations and laid a wreath at the National Monument.

-Although retired from public office, he served as a Counselor to the Party Central Committee from December 1986 to 1997.
+Although retired from public office, Đồng served as a Counselor to the Party Central Committee from December 1986 to 1997.
 He often urged the party to make greater efforts to stop corruption, which is still a widespread problem in Vietnam today.
 He gave advice on similar issues, even after his term as an adviser to the Central Committee had ended.

 As he became older, his vision deteriorated, and he was blind for the last 10 years of his life.
-After several months of illness, he died in Hanoi on 29 April 2000, at the age of 94.
+After several months of illness, Đồng died in Hanoi on 29 April 2000, at the age of 94.
 His death was announced by the Vietnamese Communist Party and the Vietnamese government three days later on 2 May.
 Commemoration and funeral services were held on 6 May 2000, in Hanoi.